For most people looking to buy or build a home, there is a lot of confusion on where & how to start researching home finance.

 While everyone’s borrowing capacity differs due to individual personal circumstances, we have put together some finance fundamentals to help guide you in the right direction.

 This question is asked a lot, as many people don’t know if they can afford to buy a home.
-If you’re one of those people, we recommend getting in touch with our team by completing our “How much can I borrow?” form, as many people are surprised to learn that they can afford to buy their own home for the amount they pay in weekly rent.
+Many people are surprised to learn that they can afford to buy their own home for the amount they pay in weekly rent.

 How much you can borrow for a mortgage differs from person to person.
 It’s dependent on a number of factors including;